-Refer to your IBM hardware warranty for a full explanation of IBM warranty terms.
+Refer to your IBM Statement of Limited Warranty for a full explanation of IBM warranty terms.
 Be sure to retain your proof of purchase to obtain warranty service.

 In the U.S. and Canada, these services are available 24 hours a day, 7 days a week.
-In the U.K., these services are available Monday through Friday, from 9:00 a.m. to 6:00 p.m.
+In the U.K., these services are available Monday through Friday, from 9 a.m. to 6 p.m.